Wolsten/ARTE/readme.md

 Importantly, AJE supports custom plugins, which allows you to add just about any functionality you like.

-AJE is written in ES6 but the build process using Babel and Webpack potentially opens up usage on a wide range of browsers.
+AJE is written in ES6 but can be built using Babel and Webpack potentially opening up usage on a wide range of browsers.

 *Disclaimer*

-AJE is not a production ready app and has not been tested extensively across a range of browsers.
+ARTE is not a production ready app and has not been tested extensively across a range of browsers.
 It is licenced under MIT and therefore normal caveats apply.

 ## Usage